Year 4

 English

-Please continue to suppport your child in these areas by listening to them read at home and by accessing Ed Shed (Both spellings and Grammar arcade).
+Please continue to suppport your child by listening to them read at home.
+Please record this in their reading records.

 Acorns